-However global mean sea level change during this time has not been geographically uniform (Figure 9) and continued monitoring is necessary.
+However, global mean sea level change during this time has not been geographically uniform (Figure 9) and continued monitoring is necessary.
 For example, sea level has risen at relatively high rates in the southwest Pacific region and has fallen in the northeast Pacific, illustrating basin-wide decadal variability in the Pacific Ocean.
 The satellite altimetry data has a similar length of record to the South Pacific Sea Level Monitoring Project SEAFRAME stations.
-The sea level trends from SEAFRAME stations (Table 4) are mostly higher than the global average rate shown in Figure 8, but this is consistent with the map of regional sea level trends shown in Figure 9.
+The sea level trends from SEAFRAME stations (Table 4) are mostly higher than the global average rate, but this is consistent with higher rates in the southwest Pacific measured by satellite altimeters shown in Figure 9.